XIAYM-gh/SittingPlus-uwu/README.md

 ## Information

 This project is built on the base of a decompiled mod, and enhances its functions.
-And the networking stack of the mod has been removed, so it is now client-side only.

 In order to run this mod, you need: